 Next, let’s discuss all the different loan options that Ascent offers, and go over the benefits and eligibility requirements of each.

 Ascent offers loans both with a cosigner, and without a cosigner.

 If you choose to not use a cosigner, you can either base the loan on your income and credit history (if you have any previous work/credit experience) or on your future income potential (if you DON’T have any previous work/credit experience).

 Whichever loan type you choose, you can elect for either a fixed or variable interest rate and can select 1 of 4 different payment plan options.

 Let’s start off by discussing each of the 3 loan types: Cosigner, non-cosigner credit-based, and non-cosigner future income-based.

 Then, once you’ve determined which loan type is best for you, we can go over how to customize your interest rate and payment plan to best fit your needs.

-Cosigner loans, like the name suggests, require you to find someone to cosign your loan and share responsibility if you fail to pay it back.
+Cosigner loans, as the name suggests, require you to find someone to cosign your loan and share responsibility if you fail to pay it back.

 This limits the risk that your loan issuer won’t end up getting paid back for the money they lent you.

 From their perspective, it’s hard for Ascent to predict what kind of career you’ll have until you actually enter the workforce.
 So, in order to mitigate the risk that you’ll end up at a dead-end job and defaulting on your loans, they allow you to use a reliable cosigner that will pay back the loan if you’re unable.